Most complaints procedures have the same basic steps. Find out who to talk to and what to say.

 How long complaints take

-Formal complaints should be dealt with promptly.
-This could take several weeks.
+Formal complaints should be dealt with promptly but the process could take several weeks.

 Steps in a formal complaint